mikeeeman/labStudMgn/README.md

 **Purpose**
  :  This file contains the project description of the software "Student Management System".

 The application is an exercise of course BTF2231 (C programming course).
-The file is written in Markdown. open it up in a browser like Google Chromium (with Markdown Preview Add-On installed).
+The file is written in Markdown.
+Open it up in a browser like Google Chromium or Mozilla Firefox (with Markdown Preview Add-On installed).

 **Author**
  :  Andreas HABEGGER <andreas.habegger@bfh.ch>